Scanner Not Detected on Windows — TWAIN Issues, Network Failures, and Driver Misalignment

 What was tried: Drivers and software packages were installed, and scanning configuration was attempted repeatedly.

 How this played out: Scanning functionality only appeared after installing the full software package directly on the same system instead of transferring it from another OS.
+Until that happened, the scanner component remained effectively absent even though the printer side of the device continued working.

 Problem: Scanner not detected due to interface selection